Logo

 Bob Menendez has long been an entrenched de facto leader of the Hudson County Democratic machine.

-In January 2006, Governor Jon Corzine appointed Bob Menendez to fill the remaining year in Corzine's Senate term from which Corzine resigned upon being elected governor of New Jersey the previous month.
+In January 2006, Governor Jon Corzine appointed Bob Menendez to fill the remaining year in Corzine's Senate term, from which Corzine resigned after being elected governor of New Jersey two months before.

 Corzine's decision to appoint Bob Menendez got the support of several Latino groups, including the National Association of Latino Elected and Appointed Officials.